Professor of Economics and Law

 B.S., Villanova University ; Ph.D., University of Pennsylvania

 He is an editorial board member for the Journal of Experimental Economics and has served as a USAID consultant in helping to establish an M.B.A. program at the Warsaw School of Economics in Poland.
 He is a distinguished research fellow for the International Foundation for Research in Experimental Economics, and is a research fellow for the Gruter Institute for Law and Behavioral Research.
 He has been a fellow in the Center for Political Economy at Washington University; a faculty affiliate member of the Center for Research in Learning, Perception, and Cognition at the University of Minnesota; and a faculty affiliate member of the Cognition and Neuroimaging Laboratories at the University of Arizona.
-His most recent co-written study was "A Functional Imaging Study of Cooperation in Two-Person Reciprocal Exchange," published in the Proceedings of the National Academy of Science.
+His co-written study, "A Functional Imaging Study of Cooperation in Two-Person Reciprocal Exchange," was published in 2001 in the Proceedings of the National Academy of Sciences.